Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 	\end{align}
 	$$

 The below function calculates Q for a given blade number and offset.
+I've added detailed comments that can be opened by clicking on the :material-plus-circle: symbols.
+If they do not open, please refresh the page.

 ``` py linenums="1"
 def calculate_Q( #(1)!